SergeiAnikeev/azure-serverless-course/README.md

 # azure-serverless-course
-This repo container iac and different azure functions
+This repo containes iac and different azure functions